lbs of Ocean Impact Plastic collected.Learn more about us & our mission

 Even though there are no official retail stores (yet), our products can be purchased with one of the many retail partners.
 For stores nearby, here is the link to the Store Locator.

-We are the first German company to show a way to tackle the global waste problem and the worldwide handling of plastic waste in a holistic way and to successfully improve it with economic methods.
+We have pioneered a way to tackle the global waste problem and the worldwide handling of plastic waste in a holistic way and to successfully improve it with economic methods.
 Our products – backpacks and bags – stand for the holistic approach of achieving a positive impact on the marine ecosystem through entrepreneurial action and raising awareness for a more conscious use of plastic through public awareness efforts.
-At the time of our founding in 2016, we were among the first initiatives to recycle plastic waste from the heavily polluted oceans of Southeast Asia to use as a source for the production of its durable travel companions.
-Today, our business model is still one of the few to offer a holistic response to a problem with global reach: Our innovative drive for a consistent circular economy through plastic recycling and reuse for high-value products is the only realistic chance to ensure that the amount of plastic waste entering the ocean does not exceed the amount of plastic recovered by a multiple in the future.

-For internationally operating companies with a multi-stage, complex supply chain, it is extremely difficult to completely map the ecological footprint of the products or the entire company.
-Our innovative business model, which aims at processing ocean plastic and processing into textiles, is still so new therefore our individual production steps had to be optimized.
+For internationally operating companies with a multi-stage, complex value chain, it is enormously difficult to completely map the ecological footprint of its products or the entire company.
+For example, our innovative GOT BAG business model, aiming to recycle Ocean Impact Plastic and processing it into textiles, still is so new that it took us some time to optimize individual production steps.

 You can find all our recent collaborations here.
 On this page, we further explain our choices to collaborate with.